10 Things People With Good Credit Always Do

 You knew that, right?
 But did you know maintaining a good credit score goes beyond avoiding late payments?
 Or that not using any credit at all can negatively impact your score?
-With the help of Lapin and Bethy Hardeman, chief consumer advocate for monitoring site Credit Karma, we've discovered the 10 habits of people with good credit.
+With the help of Lapin and Bethy Hardeman, formerly chief consumer advocate for monitoring site Credit Karma and now finance expert for Tally (an app that helps you manage debt), we’ve discovered the 10 habits of people with good credit.

 1. They Have Available Credit – and Don’t Use It